-- Seven separate development cells to assist with land assembly and project delivery, defined by key road infrastructure and a public open space network. - Nine public open space areas, including the proposed town park and sporting precinct. - Thirteen environmental conservation areas. - Seven designated drainage areas forming part of the public open space network. - A new TOD Connector road to provide access to the new TOD Precinct to the north. - A proposed flyover across Roe Highway. - Proposed town park centrally located within the precinct. - A primary school site collocated with district open space as part of a combined education and sporting precinct. - Residential development ranging in density from Residential R40 to Residential R100 with densities increasing as you move west through the precinct towards the Forrestfield Train Station.
+- Seven Eight separate development cells to assist with land assembly and project delivery, defined by key road infrastructure and a the public open space network. - Nine public open space areas, including the proposed town park and sporting precinct. - Thirteen environmental conservation areas. - Seven Six designated drainage areas forming part of the public open space network. - A new TOD Connector road to provide access to the new TOD Precinct to the north, including a neighbourhood connector link from Brae Road to Milner Road that links to the existing alignment of Raven Street. - A proposed future flyover overpass across Roe Highway, the alignment for which is protected by a public open space strip. - Proposed town park centrally located within the precinct. - A primary school site collocated with district open space as part of a combined education and sporting precinct. - Residential development ranging in density from Residential R40 R30 to Residential R100 with densities increasing as you move west through the precinct towards the Forrestfield High Wycombe Train Station.

-It is intended that the local structure plan will promote a future housing environment that encompasses high quality medium to high residential development, with consistency of quality ensured through the application of comprehensive private realm design guidelines.
+It is intended that the local structure plan will promote a future housing environment that encompasses high quality medium to high density residential development, with consistency of quality ensured through the application of comprehensive public and private realm design guidelines.
 Future development forms are expected to encompass single houses, grouped dwellings and apartments.
 A key focus of the future residential development will be the delivery of the 'missing middle', a significant gap in Perth's housing market, generally comprising more efficient high amenity medium density housing in terraces or other innovative forms.